 Tutorial

-The cinterface framework is meant to be used when developing low-level interfaces to complex textual or binary files, where the explicit modeling of the file schema is a desired feature.
+The cfinterface framework is meant to be used when developing low-level interfaces to complex textual or binary files, where the explicit modeling of the file schema is a desired feature.
 The abstractions defined by the framework allow the user to divide the modeling of file schemas in meaningful pieces, enabling reuse of schemas and content while reading and writing files.

 Three main file types are provided by the framework: BlockFile, SectionFile and RegisterFile.
 Each of these file models are meant to use in specific situations.